The Best Gig Apps: Explore Top Platforms by Skill Set

 - Network outside the platform.
 You can use your personal network, social media, or blog to drive traffic to your profile and attract clients.

 - Manage your time effectively.
-On many gig apps, being productive helps you to earn more.
+On many gig apps, being productive helps you earn more.

 - Mindfully budget.
-When freelancing or working in the gig economy, some times may be slower than others.
+When freelancing or working in the gig economy, sometimes it may be slower than others.
 Keep in mind that the workload may not always be steady when managing your finances.

 - Prioritize self-care.
-Try to take time for yourself and focus on self-care to avoid burnout.
+Take time for yourself and prioritize self-care to avoid burnout.
 When freelancing or working in the gig economy, saying yes to every opportunity can be tempting but can lead to stress.

 - Create a manageable schedule.
 Be realistic about the hours you can take on without sacrificing work quality or your mental health.

-On Upwork, you can build a career doing exactly the type of work that you love.
+On Upwork, you can build a career or earn additional income doing exactly the type of work that you love.
 As a freelancer, you get to work when and where you want, setting your own schedule.
 Decide how many hours you can dedicate each week and choose the projects you say yes to.

-Whether you're looking for a side hustle to earn extra income outside of your 9 to 5, or you want to try out freelancing before committing to it full-time, you can find jobs on Talent Marketplace that fit your skill set.
-Build relationships with clients from all over the world looking for someone just like you to help with their projects.
+Whether you're looking for a side hustle to earn extra income outside of your 9-to-5, or you want to try out freelancing before committing to it full-time, you can find jobs that fit your skill set.
+Build relationships with clients from all over the world, looking for someone just like you to help with the next project.

 Upwork does not control, operate, or sponsor the tools or services discussed in this article, which are only provided as potential options.
 Each reader and company should take the time to adequately analyze and determine the tools or services that would best fit their specific needs and situation.